supposedly/dialect-museum/README.md

   1. ❌ It'd waste a ton of valuable ink and paper.
   2. ❌ The dictionary's editors would have to compile all the different dialects' forms of each word manually, and that process is just swarming with chances to mess up.
-  3. ❌ Readers who just don't care would have no way to skip past it.
+  3. ❌ Readers who don't care would have no way to skip past it.

 This is why dictionaries never bother fleshing out their pronunciation keys beyond a couple of major dialects.
 It's a logistical nightmare if you're working in print.